MarcAngers/pepper-scoresheet/README.md

 Relationships: A lookup table tracking every unique pair of players (Partners and Opponents).

-Player Profile: (User Created) A dashboard using VLOOKUP and LET formulas to display data from the other tabs.
+Player Profile: (User Created) A dashboard using VLOOKUP and LET formulas to display data from the other tabs..